Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

-In the case where $X$ is rational, of dimension $\ge 2$, this functor is not representable by an algebraic group; this is not surprising and essentially follows from Example~\ref{Example:UnipotentAnyDim}, as the dimension of the corresponding algebraic group would be undbounded.
+{where the group law on this set is given by pointwise multiplication.} In the case where $X$ is rational, of dimension $\ge 2$, this functor is not representable by an algebraic group; this is not surprising and essentially follows from Example~\ref{Example:UnipotentAnyDim}, as the dimension of the corresponding algebraic group would be unbounded.
 In fact, this functor is not even representable by an ind-variety (inductive limit of varieties) by \cite[Theorem~1]{BF}, and the same holds when replacing ind-varieties by ind-stacks.
-The functor associated to $\Aut(X)$ is however representable, by a group scheme when $X$ is proper \cite{MO67} or by an ind-algebraic group when $X$ is affine \cite[Theorem~0.3.1]{FurterKraft}.
+However, the natural contravariant subfunctor, say $\mathfrak{Aut}_X$, from the category of schemes to the category of groups, defined at the level of objects by